Three-dimensional solution for deep and tunneling wounds

 Miro3D is designed for use in deep and tunneling wounds

-• 2cm thick collagen matrix designed for deep, tunneling and irregular wounds
+• 2cm thick collagen sheet scaffold designed for deep, tunneling and irregular wounds

-• Open and porous structure provides protective environment for wound management
+• Open and porous acellular graft provides protective environment for wound management

 • Cut to desired size for full wall apposition and conformity to wound beds

-Unlike 2D wound matrices, Miro3D provides volume in deep wounds
+Unlike thin grafts, Miro3D provides volume in deep wounds

 Broad range of clinical uses